About

 5. Recommendation and diffusion

 Diagnosis: The diagnostic stage involves collecting and analyzing information in order to design On-farm experiments.
-In this steps, an understanding of farmers’ circumstances and practices are made in order to; i) understand the farming system, and system interaction; ii) identify possible productivity problems; and iii) begin to develop hypotheses on possible solutions.
+In this step, an understanding of farmers’ circumstances and practices are made in order to: i) understand the farming system, and system interaction; ii) identify possible productivity problems; and iii) begin to develop hypotheses on possible solutions.

 1. Listing problems